Sim007/staticws/readme.md

 docker-compose up -d
 in browser: http://localhost:4220
 ```
+You can also build a container image with docker-compose.
+Read more: [Docker-compose with build](./Examples/vbcomposebuild/readme.md)

 ## Run in Docker Desktop k8s with kubectl
 The k8s cluster runs in Docker Desktop.